sumnerboy12/mqtt-gpio-monitor/README.md

     sudo pip install paho-mqtt

 You should now be ready to run the script.
-It will listen for incoming messages on <topic>/in/+ (where <topic> is specified in the INI file).
-The incoming messages need to arrive on <topic>/in/<pin> with a value of either 1 or 0.
+It will listen for incoming messages on {topic}/in/+ (where {topic} is specified in the INI file).
+The incoming messages need to arrive on {topic}/in/{pin} with a value of either 1 or 0.

-E.g. a message arriving on <topic>/in/3 with value 1 will set pin 3 to HIGH.
+E.g. a message arriving on {topic}/in/3 with value 1 will set pin 3 to HIGH.

-Depending on what is set for MONITOR_PINS in the INI file, the script will also monitor these pins and if there are any changes publish a message on <topic>/out/<pin> with a value of either 1 or 0.
+Depending on what is set for MONITOR_PINS in the INI file, the script will also monitor these pins and if there are any changes publish a message on {topic}/out/{pin} with a value of either 1 or 0.

-E.g. if pin 7 changes from 1 to 0 a message would be published to <topic>/out/7 with a value of 1.
+E.g. if pin 7 changes from 1 to 0 a message would be published to {topic}/out/7 with a value of 1.

 So you are able to both monitor pins as well as set pins HIGH/LOW.
 Obviously you can't do both monitor and update for the same pin.